 I am a recent graduate from Lake Forest College in International Relations and French, with a minor in Spanish.
 I began teaching in Paris in 2013 as an English-language assistant for children ages 3 through 11.
 In some classes I assisted the teacher and in others I independently designed and executed lesson plans.
 I also peer-tutored in French as a college student.
 I greatly value my experiences teaching others and I look forward to continuing this mutually educational opportunity with families of Varsity Tutors.

-Lake Forest College - Bachelors, International Relations, French, Spanish
+Undergraduate Degree: Lake Forest College - Bachelors, International Relations, French, Spanish

 What is your teaching philosophy?

 My philosophy is that the student sets the pace to ensure that the student is taking the time s/he needs to master a concept.
 It is also important to have a deep understanding of the concept in question so that the student will retain it long-term.

 What might you do in a typical first session with a student?

 In the first session it is critical to learn the student's strengths and weaknesses so that I can adapt and teach accordingly.
 It also helps to find common interest points that we can use for relevant examples and lesson plans.